 Maria has devoted her career to helping those that need a strong legal advocate through some of their worst times.
 She has represented injured plaintiffs in courts across Texas, resulting in favorable outcomes for her clients.
 Along with her personal injury background, she has zealously represented clients on a wide spectrum of legal matters, most notably in family litigation and criminal defense.
-As a result of her industrious legal advocacy, Maria has been recognized as a 2019 – 2020 Super Lawyers’ Texas Rising Star, a designation bestowed on less than 2.5% of attorneys under the age of 40.
+As a result of her industrious legal advocacy, Maria has been recognized as a 2019 – 2020 Super Lawyers’ Texas Rising Star by Thomson Reuters, a designation bestowed on less than 2.5% of attorneys under the age of 40.

 Prior to joining The Buzbee Law Firm, Ms. Holmes led the family and business litigation department at a prominent firm in the Houston Metroplex area where she appeared regularly in state and federal courts.
 Ms. Holmes has first chair trial experience in cases with high amounts in controversy ranging from a few hundred-thousand dollars into the millions.
 Prior to that, Maria was a solo practitioner at the Law Office of Maria Elena Holmes.

 Maria is a native Houstonian and is fluent in English and Spanish.
 She attended Smith College in Northampton, Massachusetts where she majored in African-American Studies and minored in Government.
 During her time as an undergraduate, she played basketball for the Smith College Pioneers and delved into learning Mandarin.